 THE BEGINNERS GUIDE TO ISLAND HOPPING IN CROATIA

 The most crucial thing to decide before anything else is how you’d like to explore Croatia.
-You have a few different options- you can go island hopping in Croatia with on an organized boat tour, rent your own yacht or explore the country by land/ ferry.
+You have a few different options- you can go island hopping on an organized Croatia cruise, rent your own yacht or explore the country by land/ ferry.

 - Everything is organized for you which makes the experience super relaxing

-- It’s a great way of meeting people, especially if you are going solo
+- It’s a great way of meeting people, especially if you are travelling solo

 - It’s a very affordable way of seeing Croatia